saucelabs/sauce-docs/docs/error-reporting/language-integrations/electron.md

 ### Additional Attributes and Parameters

 Attributes provide relevant tags that can be used to characterize crash reports.
-They are useful for adding context to crashes and allow you to group or search for specific tags later.
+They are helpful for adding context to crashes and allow you to group or search for specific tags later.
 For example, you may want to tag a crash report with a version.
 More information on attributes can be found in the Backtrace product guide.

 When using Backtrace to handle Electron errors, the following attributes are automatically populated.
 We recommend adding these attributes to your project: